Facebook real-name policy controversy: Chamoru

 In the Spanish-influenced indigenous Chamoru culture of the Marianas, the standard naming convention has historically been for a person to use their mother's maiden name as their middle name.
-(Chamoru culture, having been colonized by Spain, went through a period where indigenous names and naming conventions were forcibly eradicated and replaced by what the conquering Spanish deemed acceptable.)
 Furthermore, using one's full name rather than simply the first and last is commonplace, if only for disambiguation purposes due to a relatively small pool of surnames.
 Therefore, middle names such as De Leon Guerrero and De La Cruz are frequently encountered.
 However, attempting to register such names as one's middle name results in a message telling users that "Names can't have too many words."
 Therefore, many Chamoru users are forced to either run all of the words together as if they were one single word, or to initialize each word to a common acronym such as DLG or DLC.

-In cases where the acronym is employed, Facebook automatically changes to lower-case all letters except the first.
+In cases, where the acronym is employed, Facebook automatically changes to lower-case all letters except the first.
 (Use of periods, e.g. D.L.G., will result in a message telling users that "Profile names can't have too many periods.")
 Therefore, someone commonly known in real life by a name such as Mary De Leon Guerrero Mafnas would have to resort to using what on Facebook would end up being "Mary Dlg Mafnas".
 The message is not accompanied by an option to appeal the restriction or to send Facebook documentation that the format is how one normally formats their name in real life.